couchbaselabs/mobile-testkit/README.md

 Repo Structure
 ==============

-The repo is organized as following
+The repo structure is the following:

 * libraries
  * provision